How I helped design a zillion sign-up flows

 Well, imagine having 17 slightly different sign-up flows for the same service, each with its own design and technical stack.
 Inefficient, hard to maintain, and expensive?
 Yes, but they do their job, and the business is successful.
 There is no immediate need to change; apparently, there is no problem.

 But the business is so successful that you want to expand to new regions, offer new products, and target new audiences.
 Continuing on this path will lead to an increasing number of varied flows.
-You’re not only scaling your business but also the inefficient, high-maintenance, and costly service design you’ve created.
+You’re not only scaling your business but also the inefficient, high-maintenance, and costly product you’ve created.
 And that is a problem.

-The briefing
+The brief

-The briefing
+The brief

-The brief was straightforward: Design one ideal flow that could serve all countries and products in the future.
+The brief was straightforward: Design one ideal sign-up flow that could serve all countries and products in the future.
 This flow needed to be standardised so that its components could be reused as much as possible.

 One size fits all, or does it?